tfuger10/Part-processing/Readme.md

 > Our stakeholder is looking to **reduce engineering time and error** to **assign the manufacturing process** for a custom fabricated **part**.

-Our client Fab Inc. is a custom architecture millwork and metalwork manufacturer.
-They have already worked to automate large portions of the shop/production floor by having robots and more sophisticated machinery and software work in tandem with shop employees.
-Since upgrading production equipment and processes, they have seen the bottleneck in their facility start to shift from the production departments to their engineering and design departments.
-With the increased efficiency in production, the shop floor is always ahead of engineering and design, which means that the shop is consistently waiting on digital files and shop documentation in order to continue working on projects.
-They would like to boost the automation in the engineering and design departments.
+Our client, Fab Inc. has already worked to automate large portions of the shop/production floor by having robots and more sophisticated machinery and software work in tandem with shop employees.
+Since upgrading production equipment and processes, they have seen the bottleneck (backup of work) in their facility start to shift from the production departments to their engineering department.
+With the increased efficiency in production, the shop floor is always ahead of engineering, which means that the shop is consistently waiting on digital files and shop documentation in order to continue working on projects.
+Our client would like to boost the automation and reduce error in the engineering department.

+To do so, the company has identified that the assignment of manufacturing processes to parts is a task that incurs unnecessary engineering time and overall error.
+They would like to work with us to analyze and solve this problem.

+### Parent Objective

+> To develop a **Convolutional Neural Network** that can properly **identify the required processes** for each **3D modeled part.**

+### Long Term Goal

-Our client's long term goal is to create a system which can automatically identify and program parts for various assemblies.
+This project is the first in a series of planned projects working towards a long term goal of creating a system which can automatically identify and program parts for various assemblies.
 This in turn will reduce the amount of engineering time required for each project, and will free the team up to focus on other responsibilities.
-For this project is the catalyst of this long term goal.
-It will start by classifying the first step in the manufacturing process for each of the parts.
+This project is the catalyst and will classify the first step in the manufacturing process for each of the parts.

-The company has 5 main types of cutting processes that they work with that they would like to have classified:

-- CNC
-- Panel Saw
-- Metal Laser
-- Metal Band Saw
-- Waterjet

 ### Defining Metrics

 The metric that is most important in our analysis is precision.
 We need to be really precise in our predictions, as an imprecise prediction means a material gets sent to the wrong workcell.
 This, at the least, means lost time for sending the material back to the previous station, but, at the worst, it could mean lost time and lost material if someone cuts stock they should not be cutting.
 And for the most expensive process, we will want to have that process be as precise.
 That process will incur the highest time and material cost so we do not want anything being sent to that process that isnt the correct material or part, as it would cost the highest in lost time and material.
+The company is looking for a better error rate than what it currently has for manufacturing process assignment, and ideally that rate would be above 99%.

 Our second metric to use (should there be only slight precision differences between models) will be F1-score.
 This will help us to balance precision against recall as we analyze the models.